About the Alumni Association

 Association merges with UNC Foundation

 The UNC Alumni Association merged with the UNC Foundation in 2004.
 The merger transferred fiduciary and administrative oversight of alumni activities to UNC Foundation management but kept the program identity of the alumni association and association's board.
+Following the merger, alumni association offices move into the renovated Judy Farr Alumni & Development Center in the spring of 2005.

-Foundation transfer administration to university
+Foundation transfers administration to university

 UNC celebrates 125th birthday